rlankhorst/zip-recipes/src/README.md

  * Portuguese (Brazilian)
  * Is your language missing from this list?
 No problem, [email us and help us translate Zip Recipes!](mailto:hello@ziprecipes.net)

-**Easy installation process:** We don't require complex permissions to be set
+**Easy installation process:** We don't require complex permissions to be set.

-**Works with WordPress 4.7:** Updated for full compatibility with WordPress 4.7.
+**Works with WordPress 4.8:** Updated for full compatibility with WordPress 4.8.

 **Support for PHP 7:** Fully supports the latest and greatest PHP version!